othnielObasi/othnielObasi/README.md

 ## About Me

 <p>👋Hi there!
 I'm Othniel, and I’ve been diving into AI and Data Science, working on some pretty cool AI/ML projects.
 My focus is all about building scalable solutions that make a real impact.
-Lately, I've been particularly interested in Explainable AI, ensuring that the models I create are transparent and understandable.
+I've been particularly interested in Explainable AI, ensuring that the models I create are transparent and understandable.
 I'm also exploring the power of Knowledge Graphs to enhance data relationships and drive smarter decision-making in AI systems.</p>
 <b>

 </div>